 Pairing a Target

-Once you have added a new VMS source, continue to pair a Wasabi bucket with the source, as described below.
+Once you have added a VMS source, continue to pair a Wasabi bucket with the source, as described below.

 While adding a source and target pair, all replication jobs and operations will be paused.